 About Chris Yao

-Chris Yao is currently a senior hardware design engineer at Intrinsyc Technologies, where he works with software engineers and customers to define and develop cutting edge electronic products.
-Since joined Intrinsyc in 2014, he has been working on Qualcomm’s Snapdragon solutions in various projects.
+Chris Yao is currently a senior hardware design engineer at Lantronix, where he works with software engineers and customers to define and develop cutting edge electronic products.
+Since joined Lantronix in 2014, he has been working on Qualcomm’s Snapdragon solutions in various projects.
 As a team member of the hardware group, he specializes in high speed digital design.
-Before Intrinsyc, Chris has been involved in analog and digital product designs for over 10 years.
+Before Lantronix, Chris has been involved in analog and digital product designs for over 10 years.

 - High Speed Digital Design, A handbook of Black Magic (H. Johnson, M. Graham)